Civic Arena (Pittsburgh): AHL Hornets

-The Pittsburgh Hornets, members of the American Hockey League (AHL) played home games at the Duquesne Gardens, located in the Oakland section of Pittsburgh.
+The Pittsburgh Hornets, members of the American Hockey League (AHL), played home games at the Duquesne Gardens, located in the Oakland section of Pittsburgh.
 The team played 20 seasons in the Gardens prior to its demolition, which made room for an apartment building.
-The Arena opened on September 17, 1961.
-With the Arena available, the Hornets resumed play in the 1961–62 season and went on to win the Calder Cup in the 1966–67 season.
+The arena opened on September 17, 1961.
+With the arena available, the Hornets resumed play in the 1961–62 season and won the Calder Cup in the 1966–67 season.